dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 ```

 The system does not allow the creation of a tracked entity instance
-(as well as enrollment and event) with an UID that was already used in
+(as well as enrollment and event) with a UID that was already used in
 the system.
 That means that UIDs cannot be reused.

 #### Updating a tracked entity instance

 <!--DHIS2-SECTION-ID:webapi_updating_tei-->

-For updating a tracked entity instance, the payload is the equal to the
+For updating a tracked entity instance, the payload is equal to the
 previous section.
 The difference is that you must use the HTTP *PUT*
 method for the request when sending the payload.
 You will also need to
 append the person identifier to the *trackedEntityInstances* resource in